 Tips for entering the market

 Despite all the positive aspects, building a wine brand in Korean is not easy.
 The companies that are having success have invested a lot, both financially and timewise in their market presence.
-Most of them have a team in the country or at least visit regularly in order to develop the relationships with both the importers / distributors and the consumers.
-For the majority of the Korean importers, face to face meetings or business dinners are a must at least at a certain stage of the talks.
+Most of them have a team in the country or at least visit regularly in order to develop relationships with both the importers/distributors and the consumers.
+For the majority of the Korean importers, face-to-face meetings or business dinners are a must at least at a certain stage of the talks.
 Because Korea has such a unique culture, understanding it is vital in order to be able to predict consumer preferences and needs.

 Picking the right Korean partner is an extremely important and often complicated process as the ecosystem is constantly changing and importers appear and disappear each year.
 Prior research of the importer’s past and connections is more than recommended.
 You can try calling some of the producers from the importer’s portfolio and try to find out more information about their relationship.